4-4 point one-space low pincer invasion, block

 Influence (6 connects)

 After B1, this sequence is to be expected.
 White has sente, but Black's influence is large.
-However, note that there is a White invasion at triangle that is hard to deal with.
+However, note that there is a White invasion at A that is hard to deal with.
 For example:

 [Diagram]